dimitar-seraffimov/ml.institute-MNISTclassifier/README.md

 I will approach the project by separating it into different components and combining code on each step:

-1. **PyTorch Model**: build a neural network trained on the MNIST dataset to recognise handwritten digits
+1. **PyTorch Model**: building a convolutional neural network trained on the MNIST dataset to recognise handwritten digits
 2. **Interactive Web Interface**: create Streamlit application allowing users to draw digits and get predictions
 3. **Database Logging**: store log predictions and user feedback in a PostgreSQL database
 4. **Containerisation**: setup Docker for all components
 5. **Deployment**: create a step-by-step instructions for server setup and I will try to deploy on a self-managed server

-## Desired Project Structure
+## Possible Project Structure

 ```
 ├── app/                    # Streamlit web application